-EPA gives limited justifications for Pruitt's first-class travel
+Pruitt flew first class to avoid 'lashing out from passengers'

 The flights are among several alleged ethical transgressions or questionable spending practices that have landed Pruitt in the spotlight of multiple investigative bodies, including Gowdy's committee, the EPA inspector general, and the Government Accountability Office.

-Gowdy's request for the waivers was prompted by a Politico article from February in which EPA spokesman Jahan Wilcox said Pruitt was granted a "blanket waiver" to travel in first class for security reasons.
+Gowdy's request for the waivers was prompted by a Politico article from February in which Wilcox said Pruitt was granted a "blanket waiver" to travel in first class for security reasons.

 The next day, Wilcox's story changed.
 Politico reported that federal regulations specifically prohibit "blanket authorization, and Wilcox changed his statement, saying a waiver was submitted "for every trip."

-Note: Update: This story has been updated to add the statement EPA gave to CNN after initial publication.